dustinpfister/blog_posts/_posts/threejs-materials.md

 Three.js is a project in which the version number matters a whole lot as older posts on three.js often contain examples that will break on newer revisions and vise versa.
 When I first started writing this post I was using [three.js 0.91.0 (r91)](https://github.com/mrdoob/three.js/tree/r91), and the last time I came around to do some editing I was using r127.

-## 1 - Mesh Materials
+### Mesh Materials

 The most used materials should be the ones that are used with a Mesh to bring style to the faces of a shape.
-This will be a brief overview of all of these materials and what makes each of theme special.
+There are a number of other kinds of materials that can be used to just draw the points of a geometry and there are also line materials as well.

-### 1.1 - Mesh Basic Material
+## 1 - Mesh Basic Material

 The [basic material](https://threejs.org/docs/index.html#api/materials/MeshBasicMaterial) is as the name suggests, it is the kind of material that I would use if I do not aim to do anything special with shading, shadows and so forth.
 The basic material will not respond to a light source, and the faces will be filled with a solid color, or a given texture.